Hey Mercedes: Post-break up (2006–present)

 Hey Mercedes group performed two shows in September 2007, alongside a performance at the Chicago Threadless store.
 Unorchestrated was pressed on vinyl through Hobbledehoy Record Co and Grand Theft Autumn in August 2008.
 The band remains inactive, but plays occasional shows.

 In early 2009 lead singer Nanna confirmed via Twitter that a new band with drummer Atkinson is in the works.
 The band will be somewhat the same style as Hey Mercedes.

 In 2016, it was announced that the band would perform at the Wrecking Ball festival in Atlanta, Georgia.
 They followed this up with a 15th anniversary tour for Everynight Fire Works in the US July and August; the album was re-released to coincide with it.
 A Japanese leg was undertaken in early 2017.

 In March 2025, it was announced that the band would reunite for the Best Friends Forever festival in Las Vegas, Nevada (October 10–12, 2025).

+In January 2026, it was announced that the band would once again reunite, alongside a reissue of their complete discography on vinyl and a UK tour opening for Braid in July.
+They would play their first shows in the Midwest in 10 years in January, followed by a tour of Japan in March and April.
+Hey Mercedes also joined Jimmy Eat World to open for a select few shows of their tour in June.